HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 ++++ Graph graphic

 similar to dag article. there it referred to data structure at application layer.
 Here it refers to network structure at network layer.

+Not only does the consensus mechanism have to account for *node failures* and *network failures*, but so does the P2P network itself.

++++ node failure
+one sentence about node failures

+++++ network failures
+one sentence about it

 Go online, node connects to first node.. what happens next -> node discovery story